-A Pyure controlled solution was installed into the ductwork of the air handling system to treat the entire building (~30,000 sq ft).
+A Pyure controlled solution was installed into the ductwork of the air handling system to treat the entire building (265,000 sq ft).
 Wall mounted units were installed in spaces that did not have ducted air supply.
 The system provided 24/7 treatment of air and surfaces.

-A reduction of over 90% in the levels of microorganisms detected on various surfaces (swabs and Petri dishes), including inside the ductwork.
+Up to 2-log reduction in the levels of microorganisms detected on various surfaces (swabs and Petri dishes), including inside the ductwork.
 Employees reported that the facility smelled fresher and that there was a significant reduction in bothersome odors.